stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 Namespaces are divided into two sub-categories:

-- **Stakater owned** : created by the Stakater team , consist of projects/namespaces with format openshift*,stakater*,kube*,redhat*,default
+- **Stakater owned** : created by the Stakater team , consist of projects/namespaces with format openshift*, stakater*, kube*, redhat* ,default
 - **Customer owned** : created by the customer

 ## 1.SAAP Cluster Admin (SCA)